skatcat31/hilton_assessment/challenge1/README.md

 This does however mean a Div is still present as that `div` is an actual `division` of logic that I decided on to make a spacer.

+## Feedback

+After the interview there was some feedback discussed about the Static Page Assessment and is as follows:

+1. The image should resize dynamically
+This was a misunderstanding as it is meant to not take up more than a certain amount of height until a certain threshold is passed so as to prevent unnessisary scrolling by the client.
+This could have been better documented in the README

+2. There was an H4 tag closed with an H3 tag
+This was an error from a find and replace macro that was supposed to change the H3 to an H4, however it missed the closing tag.
+This is something my IDE(VSCode) does not support(highlighting of mismatched tags in pure HTML documents).
+This could probably be fixed by a plugin.
+I'll have to look for one.

+3. The modification to the logo to achieve a proper logo was appreciated

+4. The Arrow Fonts were actually images in Photoshop, it just so happens that they are almost 1:1 pixel perfect to Font Awesome's arrows
+A fun discovery

 ## Hilton Properties and Licenses

 Hilton provided assets list: